 10.2.4.1 Void

-NOTE 1: The related web page requirement "Bypass blocks" does not apply to single documents, but to a specific definition of "sets of documents" that are rare.
+Note 1: WCAG 2.2 Success Criterion 2.4.1 "Bypass blocks" does not apply to single non-web documents, but to a specific definition of "sets of non-web documents" that are rare.

-NOTE 2: Although not a requirement, the ability to bypass blocks of content that are repeated within documents is generally considered best practice and addresses user needs.
+Note 2: Although not a requirement, the ability to bypass blocks of content that are repeated within non-web documents is generally considered best practice and addresses user needs.

-10.2.4.2 Document titled
+10.2.4.2 Non-web document titled

+Where ICT is, or includes, a non-web document implemented in a format that supports a programmatically determinable "Title" attribute that is editable using common authoring tools for that document format, the non-web document shall have a title that describes the name, topic, or purpose.

+Note: The "Title" attribute is specified as "editable through that document format's common authoring tools" so that authors can view and edit the Title without requiring specialized or external metadata utilities.
+"Common authoring tools" are the most readily available tools used for editing a particular document type.

+10.2.4.3 Focus order

-Where ICT is a non-web documentnon-web documentnon-web document, it shall satisfy the success criterion in Table 10.7.
+Where ICT is, or includes, a non-web document, and the document provides a keyboard or accepts input from a keyboard or keyboard interface, the non-web document shall satisfy the success criterion in Table 10.9.